-College can feel overwhelming when trying to balance work, school and a social lie.
-This can be seen by the fact that over 85% of college student reported being overwhelmed by everything they have to do.
-Needless to say, it can be even harder if you are struggling with anxiety or depression.
-So if you would like mental wellness tips to help you better cope with anxiety and depression in college, keep reading.
+In a previous blog, I shared my experience of dealing with depression in college.
+This is why I understand that college can feel overwhelming.
+Trying to balance work, school and social life is just a lot.
+This is supported by the fact that over 85% of college student reported being overwhelmed by everything they have to do.
+Needless to say, it can be even harder if you are dealing with depression in college.
+So if you are in college and dealing with depression, continue reading.

 1. Take On a Sport